gawdam/nothingGyro/README.md

 ## Features

-- Utilizes the phone's accelerometer and gyroscope sensors to measure tilt angles
+- Utilizes the phone's accelerometer and gyroscope sensors to measure tilt angles 🎚️ **Level mode:**
 - Visualizes the inclination through the G glyph on the phone's back
 - Lights up individual segments of the G glyph to indicate the direction of tilt
-- Fully lights up the G glyph when the phone is perfectly level
+- Fully lights up the G glyph when the phone is perfectly level.
+📸 **Camera mode**
+- Visualizes phone tilt using the top and the bottom glyphs.
+Lights up the left side to indicate tilt towards left and vice versa.
+- Works in both portrait and landscape mode
+- Lights up all the glyphs if the phone is perfectly normal

 ## Screenshots and Demo